bitrix24/b24restdocs/api-reference/imopenlines/openlines/sessions/imopenlines-message-session-start.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will fill it in shortly
+Some data may be missing — we will complete it shortly.

 {% endnote %}